rocBLAS programming guide#

 Logging#

-There is logging before a quick-return-success or error-return, except: - When
+There is logging before a quick-return-success or error-return, except under these circumstances:

 handle == nullptr